The-Museum-Platform/TMP-remote-content/readme.md

 See below for details on how to name templates and refer to them here.
 The default template is entirely optional.

+### Replacement patterns

+Content may be returned from the remote endpoint with links/references to the URLs at the source site.
+You can do simple replacement here (it currently uses "str_replace" for simplicity).
+Put one pair of "find" and "replace" values per line, separated by a pipe ("|").
+This will be used to split them and do the replacement.
+Put in multiple lines if you like.

 ### Simplest shortcode usage

 You can use the Gutenberg "shortcode" block to insert the code, or the classic editor.
 The shortcode in its simplest form looks something like this: